You may be entitled to receive income support while you are unable to work or are on a rehabilitation program. This is known as incapacity payments.

 - Get a medical certificate from your medical provider.

-- Complete the Time Off Work Claim form (PDF, 70.2 KB).
+- Complete the Claim for Time Off Work form (PDF, 64.9 KB).
 You need to include information about all employment you worked, including self and voluntary employment.

 - Send the completed form and medical certificate to your employer's human resources area.